 The T&C Chen Center for Systems Neuroscience—directed by Doris Tsao, professor of biology and a Howard Hughes Medical Institute Investigator— is addressing the challenge of understanding how a large group of neurons firing in concert gives rise to cognition.
 The Caltech researchers working in this center explore the neural circuits and computations that underlie perception, thought, emotion, memory, decision making, and behavior.

 The Center for Molecular and Cellular Neuroscience, led by Viviana Gradinaru, professor of neuroscience and biological engineering and a Heritage Medical Research Institute Investigator, unites a contingent of Caltech researchers who are making discoveries about the brain's anatomy and development, how neurons communicate, and how processes in the brain can go wrong.

 The Caltech Brain Imaging Center (CBIC), originally founded in 2003 through a gift from the Gordon and Betty Moore Foundation and directed by Ralph Adolphs, Caltech's Bren Professor of psychology, neuroscience and biology and Allen V. C. Davis and Lenabelle Davis Leadership Chair, makes available state-of-the-art instruments and expert staff to provide detailed measurements of the working brain.

-The Chen Center for Neuroscience Education, led by Markus Meister, Caltech’s Anne P. and Benjamin F. Biaggini Professor of Biological Sciences and Executive Officer for Neurobiology, offers a number of opportunities for graduate students in neuroscience.
+The Chen Center for Neuroscience Education, led by Carlos Lois, Research Professor of Biology, offers a number of opportunities for graduate students in neuroscience.
 It provides fellowships to exceptional first-year graduate students in neuroscience options at Caltech, and it recognizes the importance of fostering graduate student participation and enriches the graduate student experience through the activities it sponsors.